GoobyFRS/bluebotpc-web/index.md

 # Welcome to BlueBotPC

 Family-owned IT Services Provider based in New Salem, North Dakota serving the local community.
-Offering affordable PC Repair and Managed WordPress website hosting!
+Offering world-class PC and Laptop Repair.

 ![PcRepairBanner](/assets/img/pc_repair.png)

 ## [Computer Repair and Support](https://www.bluebotpc.com/pages/pc)

 Do you need IT Support?
 PC not powering on or working correctly?
 Give us a ring for a _FREE_ consultation!
-Let ourxperienced technicians support your technology needs at Home, on the Farm, or on our repair bench! **$50/hour; 30 day guarantee.**
+Let our experienced Technicians support all of your technology needs at Home, in the Shop, on the Farm, or on our repair bench! **$50/hour; 30 day guarantee.**

 - Malware/Virus Removal
 - Desktop & Laptop Repair